The most popular book the year you were born

 Set during the Great Depression, this novel follows a family stuck in the Dust Bowl on a journey to California from their Oklahoma home in search of better fortune.
 It was adapted into a film in 1940.

 1940: 'How Green Was My Valley' by Richard Llewellyn

 This is the story of a South Wales mining family, centering on the struggles and successes of families who work in the coal mines.
-Published during World War II, "How Green Was My Valley" resonated with its audience as the mining industry was suffering a labor shortage due to the loss of men to the war effort.
-The book was later adapted into a film by John Ford that earned an Oscar for best picture, beating out "Citizen Kane."
+Published during World War II, "How Green Was My Valley" resonated with its audience as the mining industry suffered a labor shortage due to the loss of men to the war effort.
+The book was later adapted into a film by John Ford that earned an Oscar for Best Picture, beating out "Citizen Kane."

 "The Keys of the Kingdom" is a story of a Scottish Catholic priest's struggle to build a mission in China.
 The novel has six parts and was adapted into a 1944 film starring Gregory Peck.

 1942: 'The Song of Bernadette' by Franz Werfel

 A work that spent over a year on The New York Times Best Sellers list, the novel tells the story of Bernadette Soubirous and Our Lady of Lourdes.
 It was adapted into a film in 1943 starring Jennifer Jones.